 You've bought your grill.
 You've chosen your recipe.
 But what now?
 You’ve come to the right place.
 Here are the four easy steps to using a charcoal grill.

 Mastering charcoal grilling doesn’t just happen overnight.
 It takes baby steps, patience, and skill.
 For this reason many start out their barbecue careers on a propane grill.
-These gas grills are usually easier to use because they often feature a simple display of buttons and knobs that help you know what to do and get started quickly.
+Gas grills are great for beginners because they often feature a simple display of buttons and knobs that help you know what to do and get started quickly.

 As a lot of BBQ fans (myself included) will tell you though, the quality of propane cooking just isn’t as good, and cooking on charcoal is where you want to be.